Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 Coordinating the detachable pieces is great for developing hand-eye coordination.
 Being able to navigate the shapes back to the velcro dots is just one example of how this interactive busy book can offer hand-eye coordination practice.
 Not to mention the recognition of shapes and matching them on the page!
 It’s a win-win!

-This baby and toddler felt book also brings a multi-sensory play experience into your child’s play.
+This baby and toddler felt book also bring a multi-sensory play experience into your child’s play.
 Sensory play has long been recognised as a valuable way of supporting your child’s development.

 Babies are like sponges – their brains are screaming out for sensory input.
 The different textures in this felt quiet book create an engaging play experience for your baby.